How to install a WordPress plugin manually

 Get the plugin

 Download the plugin from the creator.
-If you’ve paid for it’ll be somewhere in your account section most likely and will download as .zip file.
+If you’ve paid for it, it’ll likely be somewhere in your account section and will download as a .zip file.

 Upload the plugin